 - How do you feel about me submitting myself for projects?

 - Do you recommend photographers, acting, voice, or dance teachers?

-Update your information: Your headshots, casting profiles, reel, and website are vital tools for your agent to use when pitching you.
+- Update your information.
+Your headshots, casting profiles, reel, and website are vital tools for your agent to use when pitching you.
 If you’ve made any major changes to your appearance, make sure your agent knows before breakdowns come in.

-Respect that your agent has a life: By all means, call to let your agent know how an audition went—just not at six in the morning!
+- Respect that your agent has a life.
+By all means, call to let your agent know how an audition went—just not at six in the morning!
 Keep correspondence limited to work hours.

-Take their advice: If your agent is counseling you to get another headshot taken, it’s not personal, it’s professional.
+- Take their advice.
+If your agent is counseling you to get another headshot taken, it’s not personal, it’s professional.
 Trust that they’re looking out for you and your career.

+Getting dropped by an agent is not uncommon if you’re not booking regularly.
 “A top agent who signs you in the early days of your career can also drop you.
-I’ve seen it happen often,” says Gilliss.
+I’ve seen it happen often,” says marketing guru and Backstage Expert Gwyn Gilliss.
 “A young actor gets a small part in a major film with stars and gets signed to a celebrity agency, such as William Morris Endeavor or Creative Artists Agency.
 They’re riding high, and six months later, the film is forgotten, no new film or bookings have come up, and the agency drops you.”

-Ouch, indeed, but it’s vital to maintain a levelheaded understanding of what happened and look toward the future.
-“If you have worked before and have talent, it is time to reassess your assets with a trusted professional,” says acting coach and Backstage Expert Denise Simon.
-“Get an opinion of your strengths, repackage your portfolio, and shop till you drop....
-Agents and managers need talent.
+But that doesn’t mean you’ll never get an agent again!
+“Get an opinion of your strengths, repackage your portfolio, and shop till you drop,” says acting coach and Backstage Expert Denise Simon.
+“Agents and managers need talent.
 Just because your current representation is unwilling to handle you doesn’t mean someone else won’t.
 What may not be in vogue for one rep may be just the thing another is looking for.”

 Ready to start your agent search?
 Check out Backstage’s Call Sheet for all your agency listing needs!